tsimafeip/uds-nnia-tutorial-2223/README.md

 # UdS NNIA Tutorials

-Slides for Neural Networks Implementation and Application tutorials of Winter semester 2021 at University of Saarland.
+Slides for Neural Networks Implementation and Application tutorials of Winter semester 2022 at University of Saarland.
+Adapted from [the slides](https://github.com/tsimafeip/uds-nnia-tutorial-2223) created by Vilém Zouhar and Noon Pokaratsiri Goldstein for the previous edition of this class.

 ## Outline